Hezbollah leader declares his group has 100,000 fighters

 Hassan Nasrallah disclosed the size of the Shiite group’s militant arm in his first speech since seven people were killed in gunbattles on the streets of Beirut on Thursday.
 The confrontation erupted over a long-running probe into last year’s massive port blast in the city.

+Hezbollah and its allies have criticized the judge leading the investigation, asking that he be removed.
+The violence Thursday came as officials from Hezbollah have suggested the judge’s investigation is leaning toward holding them responsible for the gigantic explosion.

+Thursday’s clashes saw gunmen battling each other for several hours with automatic rifles and rocket-propelled grenades in the streets of Beirut.
+It was the most violent confrontation in the city in years, echoing the nation’s darkest era of the 1975-90 civil war.
-In his speech, Nasrallah also accused the head of a right-wing Christian party of seeking to ignite civil war in the small country.

-He accused Samir Geagea, leader of the Lebanese Forces, of “manufacturing” Thursday’s clashes in the Tayuneh area and described him as a criminal and a killer.
+In his speech, Nasrallah accused the head of a right-wing Christian party of seeking to ignite civil war in the small country.
+He accused Samir Geagea, leader of the Lebanese Forces, of “manufacturing” Thursday’s clashes in Beirut’s Tayuneh area and described him as a criminal and a killer.

 “The real program for the Lebanese Forces is civil war,” Nasrallah said.
 “The biggest threat to the social peace in Lebanon is the Lebanese Forces.”